hrossman/pymsm/paper.md

 Another important issue is left truncation which occurs at each transition that is not the origin state of the subject's path.
 Bias due to left truncation is eliminated by using the well-known risk-set correction [@Klein:2006].
 Recurrent events, which occurs when subjects visit the same state multiple times, are accommodated by the robust standard errors [@Andersen:1982].

-Based on the estimates of the regression coefficients and the cumulative baseline hazard functions, all the distribution functions above can be estimated by replacing the integrals with sums over the observed failure times, and any unknown parameter is replaced by its estimator.
+Based on the estimates of the regression coefficients and the cumulative baseline hazard functions, all the distribution functions above can be estimated by replacing the integrals with sums over the observed failure times, replacing any unknown parameter by its estimator.
 Specifically, let $\tau_{j^*,j}$ be the largest observed event time of transition $j^* \rightarrow j$.
 Then,
 \begin{equation}
     \begin{gathered}
 \widehat{\Pr} (J_N=j | J_C=j^*,Z(0)=Z) \\